-Brimming with fresh, succulent blue crab meat and tender sweet corn, this Corn and Blue Crab Bisque is as easy to prepare as it is delicious.
-This is a simple classic recipe that is perfect for everything from a cold winter evening to a light summer meal.
+Brimming with fresh, succulent blue crab meat and tender sweet corn, this easy Corn and Crab Bisque recipe is perfect for the seafood lovers in your life.

 - It combines two classic flavors into a wonderfully thick and creamy bisque.